-Kazakhstan culture and traditions: Kazakhstan boasts a rich and diverse culture shaped by its nomadic heritage, geographical vastness, and historical influences from various civilizations.
+Kazakhstan culture and traditions: The culture of Kazakhstan boasts a rich and diverse heritage shaped by its nomadic traditions, geographical vastness, and historical influences from various civilizations, making it renowned across the world .

 - Language: Kazakh is the official language, while Russian is also widely spoken.
 Both languages reflect the country’s diverse ethnic composition.